lgtm-migrator/fetch/README.md

 ### Error Handling

 Any built-in combinator that could throw in its context provides an optional parameter named `mapError`, this allows you to handle the error right in that combinator.
-Instead of throwing directly, you transforms it into whatever you want, e.g., notify the UI to show a toast for a timeout request.
+Instead of throwing directly, you transform it into whatever you want, e.g., notify the UI to show a toast for a timeout request.

 Leaving that parameter undefined implicitly tells the combinator to throw the error, just like what we've done above.
 To create a _safer_ one, we could rewrite it into the following form

 ```ts
 import { mkRequest } from '@equt/fetch'